Manchester United team news vs Crystal Palace | CaughtOffside

 Team News:

-Manchester United will remain without Luke Shaw, Tyrell Malacia and Amad Diallo through injury, whilst Mason Mount and Harry Maguire could be available for selection again, after being seen back in training this week.
-Jadon Sancho and Antony also remain unavailable.
+Manchester United will be without Aaron Wan-Bissaka, Luke Shaw, Kobbie Mainoo, Tyrell Malacia and Amad Diallo through injury, as well as Antony and Jadon Sancho for other reasons.
+Mason Mount and Harry Maguire made their returns from injury against Palace in the Carabao cup, and Lisandro Martinez will undergo further fitness tests ahead of Saturday’s game.

-Crystal Palace remain without Michael Olise, James Tomkins, Jefferson Lerma, Naouirou Ahamada and Matheus Franca through injury.
-The rest of the squad looks to be fit and available to face United on Tuesday.
+Crystal Palace will remain without Michael Olise, Matheus Franca, Jefferson Lerma and James Tomkins.
+Odsonne Edouard and Naouirou Ahamada will undergo further fitness testing ahead of the game to determine their availability.

 Predicted XI:

-Manchester United: Bayindir, Reguilon, Varane, Lindelof, Dalot, Amrabat, Casemiro, Mount, Fernandes, Hojlund, Rashford.
+Manchester United: Onana, Amrabat, Varane, Lindelof, Dalot, Mount, Casemiro, Rashford, Fernandes, Garnacho, Hojlund.

-Crystal Palace: Henderson, Mitchell, Guehi, Andersen, Ward, Hughes, Doucoure, Eze, Schlupp, Ayew, Edouard.
+Crystal Palace: Johnstone, Mitchell, Guehi, Andersen, Ward, Hughes, Doucoure, Eze, Schlupp, Ayew, Edouard.